Skip to the main content.

 Industry Benchmarks for Labor Costs

-• Quick-Service / Limited-Service: 28%–33%
+• Quick-service/limited-service: 28%–33%

-• Casual / Full-Service: 33%–38%
+• Casual/full-service: 33%–38%

 Comparing Labor Costs to Other Expenses

 Labor and food costs are usually the two biggest controllable line items in a restaurant.
 Together, they make up your prime cost, the combined total of labor plus cost of goods sold (COGS), which is the core cost of producing and delivering your menu.
-Total restaurant labor costs are a major component of total cost and restaurant operating costs, alongside other expenses like rent, utilities, and marketing.

 Balancing prime cost is critical because labor and food costs typically move in opposite directions operationally: